andro951/WeaponEnchantments/Readme.md

 * Looting chests.
 * Defeating enemies.

-Most enchantments can be upgraded with a new containment and some essence.

-There are 5 tiers:
-0. Basic
-1. Medium
-2. Rare
-3. Super Rare
-4. Ultra Rare
-> Some enchantments are tier 4 exclusive, as is the case of the Spelunkner Enchantment.
-(This is temporary until the mechanics are in place to have lower tiers.)

 ## Item Experience
 All weapons, armor and accesories can now gain experience (**XP**).
 These are **enchantable items**.